The annual Vice-Chancellor's Awards for Excellence in Teaching recognise exceptional teaching practice by individuals and teams across the University.

 Centre for Innovation in Learning and Teaching (CILT)

 Submitting an Application

 - Read the guidelines and the following advice carefully for eligibility requirements and information about the awards.

-- Should you require advice on dates and how to apply for an award in 2015, please contact the Project Officer, Teaching Awards and Grants.
+- Should you require advice on dates and how to apply for an award, please contact the Project Officer, Learning and Teaching.

 - Lodge your application through the Awards Online Portal.

 Support and advice, including feedback on draft written statements, is available from the Centre for Innovation in Learning and Teaching.

 All nominees for the Vice-Chancellor's Awards for Excellence in Teaching will be assessed on the evidence they provide in relation to the following four criteria: